-Using updated models of Cold War nuclear explosions, the Wellerstein simulator can roughly predict the number of casualties and injuries from a nuclear bomb in a given location, large or small.
+This is when soot is injected into the atmosphere during a nuclear war, resulting in a substantial reduction in global temperature.
+Using updated models of Cold War nuclear explosions, the Wellerstein simulator can roughly predict the number of casualties and injuries from a nuclear bomb in a given location.
 A limited form of nuclear warfare would be like conventional conflict on the battlefield, but using low-performance tactical nuclear weapons.
 The debate about the national and global effects of nuclear war continues, and it is unlikely that issues will be conclusively decided without the unfortunate experiment of real nuclear war.